ibm-cloud-docs/vpc/vpe-ts-cannot-access-url.md

 {{site.data.keyword.attribute-definition-list}}

-# Why can't I can access a service using the service's URL?
+# Why can't I can access a service by using the service's URL?
 {: #troubleshoot-cannot-access-url}
 {: troubleshoot}
 {: support}

-You should be able to access a service using the reserved IP or service's URL.
-If you can't access a service using the URL, you might need to force the DHCP client to renew its lease.
+You are supposed to be able to access a service by using the reserved IP or service's URL.
+If you can't access a service by using the URL, you might need to force the DHCP client to renew its lease.
 {: shortdesc}

 Cannot use the service's URL to access the service.
 {: tsSymptoms}

-The DNS service was not able to change the default DNS server for the virtual server instance trying to access the service.
+The DNS service was not able to change the default DNS server for the virtual server instance that's trying to access the service.
 {: tsCauses}

 To correct this issue, follow steps similar to the following Ubuntu commands:
 {: tsResolve}

 1. In the virtual server instance, check the last lease in `/var/lib/dhcp/dhclient.leases`.
-The entry for DNS servers should read option `domain-name-servers 161.26.0.7,161.26.0.8`, not `161.26.0.10,161.26.0.11`.
+The entry for DNS servers is to read option `domain-name-servers 161.26.0.7,161.26.0.8`, not `161.26.0.10,161.26.0.11`.
 1. If this entry is not updated, run `/sbin/dhclient` to force the DHCP client update.